FRAMECAD is the world's only complete end-to-end system for rapid and accurate construction of cold formed steel applications

 Detailed design speeds up compliance and minimises room for error.
 Using the cold forming process can offer a much more predictable construction schedule and less on-site cost than if you use traditional building methods.
 For example, the lighter material is easier to transport with on-site labour.
 It’s also not necessary to operate heavy machinery.
 This means less construction time and a better-finished product for the client.

-Cold formed steel is an excellent building material for commercial projects.
-It can be used with different construction methods, such as prefabricated panels, decking systems, L-shaped roof trusses, steel frame walls and all types of systems.
+Cold-formed steel is an excellent building material for commercial projects.
+It can be manufactured into various cold formed steel products, such as prefabricated panels, decking systems, L-shaped roof trusses, steel frame walls and all types of systems.
 This is especially important if you live in a densely populated area because it is lightweight and easy to transport.
 It's also an excellent option for sloped or difficult sites that would otherwise require significant foundation work.
 It's structurally stable and does not need an interior wall or ceiling framing.
 So, it can be built on-site with minimal materials, minimizing construction costs while saving time and resources in the long run.

 From fast return on investment, lower labor costs to a more accurate method of construction, CFS is clearly the future of construction.
 With FRAMECAD discover The Way the World Constructs.